GRUB2 Bootloader Editor version 0.5.0 was just released. Highlights of this release are:

 I estimate that the next release will be in about 2 months from now, due to restraining schedule.

-As always you may get binary packages for most major distributions (Arch, Fedora, Mandriva, openSUSE, Ubuntu) from our KDE-Apps.org page.
+As always you may get binary packages for most major distributions (Arch, Fedora, Mandriva, openSUSE, Ubuntu) from the SourceForge page.
 Enjoy 😀

 *ADDED: Recover GRUB2 (from a Live CD).

 *ADDED: Option to toggle generation of memtest entries.

 *ADDED: Manually find missing configuration files which are needed.